aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 By following this guide, your foundation team has already established a foundation for security:

-* Leveraged AWS Control Tower to set up and govern a secure, compliant, multi-account AWS environment based on best practices established by working with thousands of enterprises.
+* Leveraged AWS Control Tower to set up and govern a compliant multi-account AWS environment based on best practices established by working with thousands of enterprises.
 * Established mandatory [Guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails.html) to provide ongoing governance for your overall AWS environment.
 Additional guardrails are available and should be reviewed by your security administrator and team.
 * Established [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) logging to capture all actions taken by users, roles and services across all of your AWS accounts.
 * Secured the root user of your AWS accounts with multi-factor authentication (MFA).